vsanthanam/SafariUI/Sources/SafariUI/SafariUI.docc/SafariUI.md

 ## Overview

-`SafariUI` is a package that wraps [`SafariServices`](https://developer.apple.com/documentation/safariservices/) for use with SwiftUI applications.
-Currently, it contains a single SwiftUI view, called `SafariView`, which wraps [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller).
+`SafariUI` is a package that allows you to display instances of Safari inside your SwiftUI applications.
+Use ``WebAuthentication`` when using Safari to authenticate users, and ``SafariView`` for a standard Safari experience.

 ## Topics